cheejian28/CSC3107-Information-Visualisation/Project/visualization_discussion/discussion_points.md

   - 5.0°C or above
 - **Visual Encoding**: One red square = one scientist's answer.

+- The visual shows the distribution of expert opinions on expected global temperature rise from a survey of 380 climate scientists

 ---

 ## 2. 🎯 What does the visualization aim to communicate?